 A Challenge Resolved

-We developed our system for a customer operating a large mail-order pharmacy which was experiencing costly false negatives and time-consuming manual processing in their inspection routine.
+We developed this vision system for a customer operating a large mail-order pharmacy.
+In their inspection routine, they were experiencing costly false negatives and time-consuming manual processing.
 They needed to detect stray objects and label fragments in totes to eliminate mixed orders.

 As the mail-order pharmacy industry grows and continues to provide convenient services to its patients, there is a more prominent need for automated processes when handling, packaging and distributing medication.
-Innovative technology such as machine vision systems can help mail-order fulfillment centers guarantee product integrity, safety, and ensure that requirements are met efficiently.
+The innovative technology of a machine vision system can help mail-order fulfillment centers guarantee product integrity, safety, and ensure that requirements are met efficiently.

 Artemis Vision has taken steps to keep up with the evolving industry by developing a technology that confirms the absence of products in totes after filling orders, prior to shipping out to customers.
 The inspection process not only helps save money but helps to improve quality assurance and reduce customer complaints.